fanweng/Udacity-Sensor-Fusion-Nanodegree/lectures/lec2-3-track-image-features.md

 ### II.
 Keypoint Tracking

+**Keypoint detector:** choose points from an image based on *a local maximum* of a function, such as the "cornerness" metric for Harris Corner Detector.

+**Descriptor:** a vector of values, which describes the image patch around a keypoint.

 #### Harris Corner Detection

 The idea of keypoint detection is to detect a unique structure in an image that can be precisely located in both coordinate directions.
 As discussed in the previous section, corners are ideally suited for this purpose.
 In order to locate a corner, we consider how the content of the window would change when shifting it by a small amount.
 Such change is described by the *sum of squared differences (SSD)*.